French title chase down to wire after PSG move point behind Lille

 All smiles: Paris Saint-Germain's Neymar reacts after scoring on Sunday

-Christophe Galtier's side hit the post in the final seconds of a frustrating match with little in the way of goalmouth incident.
+Christophe Galtier's Lille hit the post in the final seconds of a frustrating match with little in the way of goalmouth incident.

+It was not the display the fans who had gathered to follow the team bus to the Stade Pierre Mauroy ahead of the match expected and will leave those supporters with frayed finger nails next weekend.

+"Our start was very sluggish.
+It was a little better afterwards, but we could not expect much success tonight because we played a very average game," said Galtier.

+"We are still ahead.
+We have a final in Angers that we will have to win if we want to be champions."

-PSG meanwhile were gifted a perfect start when Yunis Abdelhamid handled Kylian Mbappe's shot in front of an empty goal, conceding a penalty and being sent off in the process.
+PSG meanwhile were gifted a perfect start at the Parc des Princes when Yunis Abdelhamid handled Kylian Mbappe's shot in front of an empty goal, conceding a penalty and being sent off in the process.

 Neymar slotted home the spot-kick in the 13th minute and 11 minutes later Mbappe pounced on a wayward pass across the area by Thomas Foket to tap home the second.